-How To Set Up An Individual Therapeutic Practice The Right Way
+How To Set Up An Individual Therapeutic Practice For Mental Health

 There are many benefits to opening an individual practice, and many licensed professionals choose to work for themselves rather than an outside organization.
 A 2015 report courtesy of the American Psychological Association (APA) states that 44.7% of licensed psychologists in the US worked in their own practice.

 Starting an individual therapy practice involves several steps, from obtaining the necessary qualifications to setting up the business itself.
-Before you get started, be sure to double-check the licensure requirements to practice in your region.
+Before you get started, be sure to double-check the licensure requirements for practicing in your region.
 States sometimes vary on how many hours of supervised experience and continuing education you must have to receive your license according to your field of focus and the type of degree you’ve earned.

 As you grow, you may notice that these steps won’t always be linear in fashion.
 For example, networking and marketing will likely continue throughout the development of your practice.
 From establishing your payment systems to creating a system for filing your taxes, it’s often an ongoing process that requires flexibility and critical thinking.